QCDR and Registry Reporting Frequently Asked Questions

 Who should I contact if I have questions about a specific QCDR or registry vendor?

-Please directly contact the QCDR or registry.
 The AANA cannot address specific questions about vendor processes such as registration, data submission, data validation, or other technical questions.
-Please contact the vendor directly.
+For assistance with those issues, please contact the vendor directly.

 How does the AANA choose QCDRs and/or registries for AANA member discounts?